China's Li says Brexit has increased global uncertainty

 "We would like to see a united, stable EU, and a stable, prosperous Britain," he added.

-"Against the backdrop of globalization, it's impossible for each country to talk about its own development discarding the world economic environment."
+"Against the backdrop of globalisation, it's impossible for each country to talk about its own development discarding the world economic environment."

 Li also called for global efforts to cope with challenges, the global economic recovery and boost investor confidence.